-As stocks’ prices touch record high, economy trails behind
+As stock prices hit record high, economy trails behind

 Whatever VBI’s fortunes, Wall Street is the wrong place to look for a real-time report card on the $19 trillion U.S. economy.

-The stock market only captures the fortunes of publicly traded companies, those that are owned by individual and institutional shareholders.
+The stock market captures only the fortunes of publicly traded companies, those that are owned by individual and institutional shareholders.
 Most of the businesses that Americans patronize on a daily basis — local restaurants, dry cleaners, hardware stores — are not part of the major market indexes: the Dow Jones industrial average, the S&P 500 and the tech-heavy Nasdaq.

 All of the companies in the S&P 500 combined, for example, employ less than one-fifth of the nation’s 140 million workers.
 Small businesses, which have been devastated by the pandemic, account for almost one-half of private sector employment, according to the Small Business Administration.

-The S&P 500’s ascent — it is within a few points of closing at a record high — also doesn’t mean that the whole stock market is rising.
+The S&P 500’s ascent also doesn’t mean that the whole stock market is rising.
 Since the index gives greater weight to companies with the largest market value, just 10 companies account for 27 percent of its value, according to Silverblatt.

 In practice, the index is being driven higher by a relative handful of prominent technology companies, including Apple, Alphabet, Microsoft, Amazon and Facebook.

-“The index isn’t the real world,” said Ritholtz.
+“The index isn’t the real world,” Ritholtz said.

 Despite talk of a market and economy that are at odds, investors are not indiscriminately lifting all stocks.
 Industries that have been badly damaged by the pandemic — such as airlines and hotels — are doing poorly while those that have retooled for socially distanced operations are thriving.